python4004/secret-HTB/Secret.md

 ### `ROOT ACCESS`

-now we have an intial access lets start now chapter.
+now we have an intial access let's start chapter.

 before of all i usually  i check sudo writes by `sudo -l` but now thing is interest ,one of my enumeration our many pentester to use script like `linpeas` to enum server but let make it last try.

-after some time i found a binary file in `/opt/` directory with `root` ownership
+after some time i found a binary file in `/opt/` directory with `root` rights with `c `code file

-### lets check this code
+### let's check this code
 ```
 #include <stdio.h>
 #include <stdlib.h>